josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 </CalloutPlusQuote>

-### Be active online

-This is intentionally a retread of earlier advice; it's important enough to bear repeating.
+### Invest in your web presence

+Wait, haven't we already covered this point?

+Yes, but _before_ we were mainly being active online to help find opportunities. _Now_ we're being active online to _show who we are_.
+(You can do both at once, of course, but that shift is why we're talking about this again.)

+Ok, but why do we want to do that?

 <CalloutPlusQuote>

-Remember: to the person reading your application and resume, you're just another face in a bubble.
+To the person reading your application and resume, you're just another face in a bubble.
 It's tough to tell much about you at this stage.
 So if they search for you online, give them something good to find.

 </CalloutPlusQuote>

-Definitely have relevant content in your web presence (like your website and projects), but show your human side, too.
+Definitely have relevant career content in your web presence, of course, but show your human side, too.
 Talk about what you're good at, what you're interested in, and why somebody might want to get to know you.
-Be relevant, friendly and helpful.
-Round out that vague impression of you someone might have from your application or resume.
+Build on that vague impression of you someone might have from your application or resume.

 Be authentic.
-You don't need to be anodyne, but obviously, don't get _too_ edgy or controversial either.
+You don't need to be anodyne or fake, but obviously, don't get _too_ edgy or controversial either.

-Paint a positive picture of yourself online, and you'll stand out as a human, not just as a random applicant.

-If you can do all of this _before_ it's time to start the search—or at least, as early in the process as possible—it'll pay off well.
+If you're not comfortable having your socials public (there are plenty of valid reasons for this), take them private for your search.
+Just make sure there's still enough out there to give anyone searching for you an idea of the amazing person you are.

+Showing who you are online helps promote you from a generic applicant to a real, fleshed-out human.
+Invest in your web presence; it can be a big differentiator.

 ##  Resume advice